 The United States

-Different world leaders, scholars, and journalists disagree about whether Russia is a potential superpower or if it is already a superpower.
-The late Venezuelan President, Hugo Chavez, stated that Russia is a superpower in 2009, citing the U.S.’s waning influence in global affairs.
-Matthew Fleischer of the Los Angeles Times argued in 2014 that Russia would only become a superpower if climate change melted the permafrost that currently covers about two-thirds of the country, revealing plentiful stores of natural gas, oil, and precious minerals, allowing the country to control the world’s supply of these resources.
+World leaders, scholars, and journalists often disagree about whether Russia is currently a proven or potential superpower.
+The late Venezuelan President, Hugo Chavez, stated in 2009 that Russia is a superpower, citing the waning influence of the U.S. in global affairs.
+But Matthew Fleischer of the Los Angeles Times argued in 2014 that Russia would only become a superpower if the climate change that is melting the permafrost that currently covers about two-thirds of the country reveals plentiful stores of natural gas, oil, and precious minerals, enabling Russia to control the world’s supply of these resources.

-Others argue that Russia is not even a potential superpower since it has trade relations of a Third World country, a much smaller GDP than China or the United States (about 8% of the United States), and no highly rated universities, among others things.
+Others argue that Russia is not even a potential superpower because it has the trade relations of a Third World country, a much smaller GDP than China or the United States, and no highly rated universities, among others things.
 Russia is also among the poorest countries in Europe in terms of personal income, ranking 10th or 11th depending upon whether one counts the partially-recognized state of Kosovo.